-Important: don’t forget to back up your data before removing your iCloud account from the device.
-You’ll find instructions on how to do it here.
+⚠️ Important: make sure to back up your data before removing your iCloud account from your device.
+You can find instructions on how to do so here.

 Why is it important to disable iCloud before reselling an iPhone?